The Art of Falling (2014, Sourcebooks; 2020, Tantor Audio)

 Kathryn Craft writes stories that seek beauty and meaning at the edge of darkness.
 Rich with material for further thought or discussion, her novels make a great choice for book clubs.

-Long a leader in the southeastern Pennsylvania writing scene, Kathryn served for more than a decade in a variety of positions on the boards of the Greater Lehigh Valley Writers Group and the Philadelphia Writers' Conference, and volunteers as time allows with the Women's Fiction Writers Association.
-Kathryn also hosts writing retreats for women and speaks often about writing.
-She writes a monthly series, "Turning Whine into Gold," at the Writers in the Storm blog, and freelances as a developmental editor at Writing-Partner.com.
-She is a proud member of the Tall Poppies Writers, a marketing cooperative of women's fiction writers.
+Long a leader in the southeastern Pennsylvania writing scene, Kathryn served for more than a decade in a variety of positions on the boards of the Greater Lehigh Valley Writers Group and the Philadelphia Writers' Conference, and was named the 2020 Guiding Scribe for the Women's Fiction Writers Association.
+Kathryn leads the Your Novel Year small-group mentorship program, has served as adjunct faculty for Drexel University's low-residency MFA in Creative Writing program, hosts writing retreats for women, and speaks often about writing.
+She writes a monthly series, "Mad Skills," at the award-winning blog, Writer Unboxed, and freelances as a developmental editor at Writing-Partner.com.